Myron Mixon: Restaurants

-In January 2017 Mixon, along with business partners Joe Corey, a certified BBQ judge, and Bill McFadden opened Myron Mixon’s Pitmaster BBQ (now permanently closed) in Alexandria, Virginia.
-The restaurant features some of Mixon’s famous menu items such as Jack's Peach BBQ Baked Beans, Baby Back Mac and Cheese, Dry Rubbed Wings, and many more of Mixon’s favorites cooked up by head pitmaster John Bennett.
+In January 2017 Mixon and business partners Joe Corey, a certified BBQ judge, and Bill McFadden opened Myron Mixon’s Pitmaster BBQ (now permanently closed) in Alexandria, Virginia.
+The restaurant featured some of Mixon’s favorite recipes, including Jack's Peach BBQ Baked Beans, Baby Back Mac and Cheese, and Dry Rubbed Wings.
+John Bennett was the head pitmaster.

+Mixon partnered with Kennedy Concepts to open Myron Mixon BBQ in Gatlinburg, Tennessee, on May 28, 2025.